ncoghlan/misc/notes/python3/questions_and_answers.rst

 projects have the option of using Guido van Rossum's ``asyncio`` module instead (this is a new addition to the standard library in Python 3.4, also `available on PyPI <https://pypi.python.org/pypi/asyncio>`__ for Python 3.3).
+Victor Stinner has backported ``asyncio`` to Python 2 as the `Trollius
+<https://pypi.python.org/pypi/trollius>`__, allowing it to be used in
-The `Tornado web server <http://www.tornadoweb.org/en/stable/>`__ is another option for asynchronous IO support that already runs on both Python 2 and Python 3.
+single source Python 2/3 code bases.
+The `Tornado web server
+<http://www.tornadoweb.org/en/stable/>`__ is another option for
+asynchronous IO support that already runs on both Python 2 and Python 3.

 If there is any functionality that py2exe provides that is not available in cx-Freeze, then that may also cause problems for affected projects.